More women than men prescribed anti-anxiety drugs ‘harder to come off than heroin’

 For around three years, she only left the house to go to the doctors, she said, adding that an NHS neurologist told her the illness had been caused by the shock of stopping the benzodiazepines.

-Ms French said it was “very upsetting” when the dangers of benzodiazepines emerged in the 1980s, noting she watched a documentary about a man who said coming off the drugs was harder for him than his stint fighting on the frontlines of the Second World War.
+Ms French said it was “very upsetting” when the dangers of benzodiazepines emerged in the 1980s, noting she watched a documentary about a man who said coming off the drugs was harder for him than his stint fighting on the front lines of the Second World War.

-She explained she initially needed a wheelchair during her recovery as she noted she is now in a much better state but still grows tired easily.
+She explained how she initially needed a wheelchair during her recovery as she noted she is now in a much better state but still grows tired easily.

 “I would never take them again,” Ms French concluded.
 “Any drug that can cause that degree of intolerable suffering is a bad drug.”